 The elderly usually take several medications to keep some physical factors such as blood sugar and pressure under control.
 But some of these medications can cause skin irritations as a side effect.
 If you notice any change after taking your medicine, ask your doctor to prescribe an alternative treatment.
 Some ointments also cause skin dryness and should be avoided.

 Enhance Collagen Production

 Collagen is the most common protein in the body.
 It helps our body organs to come together and is very important for the strength of our skeletal structure.
-Because the body’s collagen levels are higher, the cells look younger and stronger.
-By increasing the production of collagen in the body of the elderly, they can have younger skin, which is exactly the answer to the question of how to look younger.
+The cells look younger and more robust because the body’s collagen levels are higher.
+By increasing collagen production in your body, you can have a more youthful skin.

 Skincare Tips to Increase Collagen